A specifier for an object in a collection (or container) by name.

 - macOS 10.2+

-Specifies an object in a collection (or container) by name.
-For example, the following script specifies both an application and a window by name.
+As an example, the following script specifies both an application and a window by name.
 In this script, the named window’s implicitly specified container is the Finder application’s list of open windows.

 This specifier works only for objects that have a name property.
 You don’t normally subclass